 Check out our blog post to learn why she chose to join AmeriCorps, how her service has helped prepare her for her career, and advice she has for prospective AmeriCorps members!

 Charlene Clark has worked at BYU School of Social Work and has been the AmeriCorps Program Director there for 12 years.

 The best part of being involved with AmeriCorps at BYU is hearing what AmeriCorps members are doing each month.
 They make such a difference in their community.
 There is a great need for mental health services and Charlene is happy that they can help with this in a small way.

-Prior to working as an AmeriCorps Program Director at BYU FHSS, Charlene, with her husband, John, raised four children, participated in PTA and School Advisory Councils, and served in various callings in her church.
+Prior to working as an AmeriCorps Program Director at BYU FHSS, Charlene, with her husband, John, raised four children, and participated in PTA and School Advisory Councils.

 She enjoys reading, sewing, quilting and spending time with her children and grandchildren.